iandouglas/id736portfolio/PROJECT.md

 ## Reference Sites
 - **Design inspiration**: https://andreagriffiths.dev (dark mode)
-- **Color scheme**: Copy Andrea's dark theme exactly
-- **Layout**: Card-based, clean, modern design
+- **Layout**: Card-based, clean, modern design, try copy as much of Andrea's layout as possible

 ## Notes
-- No individual detail pages - all content displays on list pages
+- No individual "detail" pages - all content displays on list pages
 - Embed videos directly in cards, don't require clicks to separate pages
 - Banner images should be prominent visual element of cards for non-recorded content
 - Keep design clean and professional, focused on content discovery